 There are two ways to see the Stonehenge Inner Circle, either by a special inner circle tour or by applying for tickets through the English Heritage Website.
 Seeing the Stonehenge inner circle allows you to get up close to the stones with special access into the stone circle.
 Standard entrance tickets only allow you to see the stone circle from afar.
-Not only do Stonehenge inner circle viewings get you into the heart of the site, but they also take place at exclusive hours, outside normal general admission, and often at sunrise or sunset, the perfect for time for traveling.
-Please note that if you wish to purchase tickets through English Heritage, its recommended to so well in advance since tickets get sold out to see the Stonehenge inner circle.
+Not only do Stonehenge inner circle viewings get you into the heart of the site, but they also take place at exclusive hours, outside normal general admission, and often at sunrise or sunset, the perfect time for travelling.
+Please note that if you wish to purchase tickets through English Heritage, it’s recommended to do so well in advance since tickets get sold out to see the Stonehenge inner circle.

 How to see Stonehenge inner circle:

 Stonehenge Experience Tour (Private Group Viewing at Stonehenge)

 This Stonehenge experience departs from London and includes rare access to the Stonehenge inner circle.
 Tours are offered at selected times throughout the year, with morning and evening departures.
-You can reach Salisbury easily and there are convenient pick locations in London.
+You can reach Salisbury easily, and there are convenient pick locations in London.
 With exclusive access when the site is closed to the general public, you’ll be joined on the tour by an expert guide who is highly knowledgeable about the archaeology of Stonehenge, having even written books about it!
-On this full-day visit, you’ll have the chance to see the most important parts of Stonehenge including the inner circle, Durrington Walls, barrows, Cursurs and a visit to the Visitors Centre, recreated neolithic village and cafe..
+On this full-day visit, you’ll have the chance to see the most important parts of Stonehenge, including the inner circle, Durrington Walls, barrows, Cursors and a visit to the Visitors Centre, recreated neolithic village and cafe..